williampiat3/ImprovingPSRemotePlay/multitreaded_vpn.md

 Regarding bandwidth, install iperf3 by doing `sudo apt-get install iperf3` if you do not have it.
-Then test the max bandwith by doing `iperf3 -c Raspberry_IP` on the remote PC and `iperf3 -s` on the raspberry PI You may run it during 10 minutes to eliminate any Rasberry pi heating throttle (`iperf3 -c 600 -t Raspberry_IP`)
+Then test the max bandwith by doing `iperf3 -c Raspberry_IP` on the remote PC and `iperf3 -s` on the raspberry PI You may run it during 10 minutes to eliminate any Rasberry pi heating throttle (`iperf3 -c Raspberry_IP -t 600`)

 You can see what your VPN will allows you to do following this [reddit forum](https://www.reddit.com/r/remoteplay/comments/k0s3rr/megathread_tips_and_good_practices_for_remote_play/):